pulibrary/oclcpinyin/README.md

 ## Demonstration video
 [![Demonstration video](https://img.youtube.com/vi/xi1LOWUzqU0/0.jpg)](https://youtu.be/xi1LOWUzqU0)

+## Installation

+1. Close OCLC Connexion Client if it is open.
+2. Download the file [Pinyin.mbk](https://github.com/pulibrary/oclcpinyin/releases/latest/download/Pinyin.mbk).
+Save it in your OCLC Macro directory, which is usually "C:\Program Files\OCLC\Connexion\Program\Macros".
+If you have already installed a previous version of the file, simply replace it with the new one.
+3. Open OCLC Connexion Client.
+Open the "Tools" menu and select "Macros > Manage...".
+In the list of macro books, there should be one called "Pinyin" containing a macro "Hanzi2Pinyin".
+After confirming this, click "OK".
+4. To add the macro to the toolbar:
+  - Select "Tools > User Tools > Assign...".
+At the top of the screen, click "Macros".
+In the list box on the left side of the window, select "Pinyin!Hanzi2Pinyin".
+  - Under the "Select New User Tool" menu, select a tool that is not yet assigned to another function.
+Make note of the tool number, then click "Assign Tool", and then "OK".
+  - Select "Tools > Toolbar Editor...".
+Scroll down to "ToolsUserToolsX", where X is the tool number that you just assigned to the macro.
+Drag the icon to the desired location on the toolbar.
+5. To assign a keyboard shortcut:
+  - Select "Tools > Keymaps...".
+In the "Select Commands for Category" box at the top of the window, select "Macros".
+Double-click "Pinyin", then click "Hanzi2Pinyin".
+  - Click in "Press New Shortcut Key" and press the keyboard shortcut you would like to assign to this macro (Alt+R is a good choice, as it does not seem to conflict with any other shortcuts).
+  - Make sure that "Shortcut Key Assigned to:" is blank, then click "Assign" and then "OK".
+6. To run the macro, click in the field you would like to convert, then activate the macro, using either the keyboard shortcut or toolbar button.
+7. To install the extra macros, repeat the steps above with the file PinyinExtras.mbk .
+This will create a macro book called "PinyinExtras" containing the macros "ProperName", "PersonalName", and "ConvertNumbers".
+A different toolbar button and/or keyboard shortcut should be created for each of these macros.
+(Alt+P, Alt+S, and Alt+N, respectively, may be good choices).
+8. **Note to users of OCLC Connexion 3.1**: The macro may initially produce an error message after upgrading to version 3.1.
+If this happens, go to "Tools > Macros > Convert to Version 3 Macro Format...".
+Then click the "Select MacroBook..." button, select "Pinyin.mbk", and click "Open".
+Finally, click the "Convert" button.
+This should resolve the issue.

 ## Sources
 The macro contains a dictionary of Chinese characters and phrases based on three sources:
 - The [Unihan database](http://unicode.org/charts/unihan.html), copyright 1991-2020, Unicode, Inc. Last updated 2020-02-18.